kellenmurphy/shib-idp-docker-wrapper/README.md

 ./purge
 ```

+## deploy.sh and redeploy.sh

+These scripts are also provided as intermediate deployment steps, or to re-deploy a configuration change.
 ## wrap.sh

 Any of the scripts from [iay/shibboleth-idp-docker][https://github.com/iay/shibboleth-idp-docker] can be executed with overwritten `VERSIONS` settings with `wrap.sh` as, for example: